zaytri/stream-elements-widgets/obsolete/RecentEvents/README.md

 - Adjustable **display** of **followers**, **subscribers**, **hosts**, **raids**, **tips**, and **cheers**
   - Adjustable **minimum amount** to show for **hosts**, **raids**, **tips**, and **cheers**
 - **Cleaner code** than the default custom widget

-## Demo
-Watch it in action on my Twitch! https://www.twitch.tv/zaytri